apache/incubator-kie-kogito-runtimes/README.md

                 $ cd ~/opt/build/
                 $ ln -s apache-maven-3.0.3 apache-maven

-            Next time you only have to remove the link and add it to the new version.
+            Next time you only have to remove the link and recreate the link to the new version.

         * Add this to your `~/.bashrc` file: